jeong2624/scRNA-seq-project/README.md

 #### Project time : 2022.03.08 - 2022.06.14

 #### Description :
-* The project was conducted as part of Single cell Genomics class in Department of Bioinformatics at Soongsil University, Korea.
+* The project was conducted as part of the single-cell genomics class in the Department of Bioinformatics at Soongsil University, Korea.

-My project is to analyze Autism Spectrum Disorder (ASD) in terms of single-cell RNA sequencing.
+* The purpose of this project is to analyze Autism Spectrum Disorder (ASD) in terms of single-cell RNA sequencing.

-### We used the analysis tools for my project.
+* According to this project, I want to check gene expression of ASD (Autism Spectrum Disorder) for each cell type to check E/I imbalance hypothesis.

+#### Software & Package version
 * R >= 4.1.1
 * cellranger 6.1.2

-### We used the analysis R package for my project.
 * Seurat 4.0

-### Our Dataset :
+#### Our Dataset :
 * GSE67835 (Healthy human brain samples, raw count matrix)
 * SRR9262932 (ASD prefrontal cortex tissue, Fastq files)

-### We uploaded these files:
+#### We uploaded these files:
 * control_c1.rds : The healthy brain cortex Seurat object data.
 (Fluidigm C1 platform)
 * ASD_10x.rds : The ASD prefrontal cortex tissue Seurat object data.
 (10x Genomics platform)
 * C1_control.R : scRNA-seq analysis code for healthy human cortex.